Mississippi River Day Canoe Trip

 Lower Route: Hidden Falls to Harriet Island

 Travel, Terrain, Etc...You will be paddling in 24-foot Voyageur canoes, following the river's 3-4 mph current as it winds along the shoreline.
 The voyageur canoes hold 6-10 paddlers.
 They are fast and stable boats, designed specifically for trips on big or moving water.
 Paddling distance is 4-8 miles, depending upon the route we do.
 It is active but not strenuous.

 We provide water and snacks, but you should bring a bag lunch—coolers are provided.
 We will shuttle you back to your car after the trip is over.
 Detailed instructions on your route and where to meet will be sent upon confirmation of your participation.

 The trip will start with paddling and safety instruction provided by Wilderness Inquiry guides.
 There will be a trained guide in the stern (back) of each canoe to ensure safety and a fun trip for everyone.
-National Park Service Rangers will accompany us on most trips to provide cultural and natural history interpretation.
+National Park Service Rangers accompany us on selected trips to provide cultural and natural history interpretation.

 Groups consist of 18 to 60 participants, plus Wilderness Inquiry and National Park Service staff and volunteers.
 Temperatures can vary greatly throughout the season.
 A suggested clothing list will be sent upon confirmation of your participation in the event.